Home/Sandvik Mining are able to make the right decisions with Pagero TMS

-Sandvik Mining chose Primelog and its Primelog TMS platform, which offers advanced reporting and analysis functions.
-Primelog and Sandvik Mining began a partnership in 2006, with the purpose to establish a global Control Tower to manage and follow up on Sandvik’s global flow.
+Sandvik Mining chose the Pagero TMS platform, which offers advanced reporting and analysis functions.
+Pagero and Sandvik Mining began a partnership in 2006, with the purpose to establish a global Control Tower to manage and follow up on Sandvik’s global flow.
 The implementation started with an organisational change, establishing a central control tower in Dublin, Ireland.

 This included developing processes and roles in the control tower.
 The information structure and areas of responsibility for the control tower were divided into four different levels, covering everything from load/shipment planning and deviation management to financial follow-up and strategic/ tactical planning.

 Managing different data sources

 Access to a host of different data sources was essential to the control tower’s ability to meet its information requirements at every level.
 Pagero gained access to all the relevant order information from SMC’s own ERP management system.
 Fifteen shipping companies were linked to the system via EDI, giving Pagero access to information on shipment statuses, invoices, deviations, and actual delivery dates.
 The distribution centre in Eindhoven, which handles the distribution of goods mainly in the EMEA region, could then be tied into Pagero.
 The Control Tower was now ready to conduct large scale testing of the system functionality in earnest.